Eliot-RUIZ/automation/README.md

 ![Capture](https://user-images.githubusercontent.com/15387266/84198162-6d65ca00-aaa3-11ea-942e-534d4e07876e.PNG)

-The argument *plot_model* allows to automatically plot 1 to 9 model by entering the ID:
+The argument *plot_model* allows to automatically plot 1 to 9 model with their RMSE by entering the ID, the partition of the graphical window being automatically adapted to the number of graphics to plot:
 ```r
 compare_nlm(mpg ~ wt, mtcars, plot_model = c(75,23,34,88,44,46))
 ```